Terror module busted in Jammu, 4 JeM terrorists arrested | english.lokmat.com

 Terror module busted in Jammu, 4 JeM terrorists arrested

-Jammu, Aug 14 Ahead of Independence Day, a major tragedy was averted in Jammu and Kashmir after a Jaish-e-Mohammed (JeM) module was busted and four terrorists were arrested in Jammu, officials said on Saturday.
+Jammu, Aug 14 Ahead of Independence Day a major tragedy was averted after a Jaish-e-Mohammed (JeM) module was busted and four terrorists were arrested in Jammu, officials said on Saturday.

 Police said JeM terrorists and their associates have been arrested by Jammu Police in a drive to root out presence of terrorists in Jammu.